Which place is cheaper, Seoul or Istanbul?

 Both Seoul and Istanbul are popular destinations to visit in the summer with plenty of activities.
 Most visitors come to Istanbul for the city activities and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Seoul because of the city activities, the music scene, and the family-friendly experiences.

 In the summer, Istanbul is around the same temperature as Seoul.
-Typically, the summer temperatures in Istanbul in July are around 24°C (74°F), and Seoul is about 26°C (78°F).
+Typically, the summer temperatures in Istanbul in July average around 24°C (74°F), and Seoul averages at about 26°C (78°F).

 The sun comes out a lot this time of the year in Istanbul.
 Istanbul usually receives more sunshine than Seoul during summer.
 Istanbul gets 333 hours of sunny skies, while Seoul receives 121 hours of full sun in the summer.